rangeroper/ToteTrack/readme.md

 * Global inventory dashboard showing summary across all locations (totes, items)
 * Color-coded QR codes
 * Flexible data export with permission-based access — export all data or filter by account, user profile, storage location, specific tote, or individual item
-* Unified Settings Page — manage tags, locations, and statuses in one place, along with account and profile configuration settings
 * AI - have gpt or claude or similar models auto-generate or recommend descriptions, estimated values, or any other assisted tasks

 ---